seifmoustafa/flutter_otp_kit/README.md

 ```

 #### OtpErrorDisplay
-Error message display component that can be customized with widgets or strings.
+Error message display widget that can be customized with widgets or strings.

 ```dart
 OtpErrorDisplay(